• Skip to primary navigation

 • I use sweetened condensed milk and yes, I add a little brown sugar on top of that because frankly, I thought it needed it.
 The touch of molasses from the brown sugar was a nice addition too.
 Look, it’s not like you’re having this everyday so if the sugar content bothers you, don’t eat pie.

 • I add a good amount of spices.
-Actually, it’s my recipe for pumpkin spice but for the upteenth time, you can use store-bought without judgement.
+Actually, it’s my recipe for pumpkin spice but for the upteenth time, you can use store-bought without being judged.

 • The pie needs to be completely cooled before slicing.
 I leave it out and let it cool for a few hours.
 Don’t place a hot or warm pie in the fridge as condensation will form on top and mess all your work up.